On the lookout for a motherboard that pairs well with a 3rd Generation Ryzen CPU?

 Q: I’m buying a new motherboard and a 3rd Generation Ryzen 9/7 CPU.
 Should I buy an X470 motherboard if I don’t need PCI-E 4.0?

 A: You could, but I don’t recommend it.
-The prices of any worthwhile X470 motherboards come pretty close to or even exceed some of the X570 motherboards available right now.
+The prices of any good X470 motherboards come pretty close to or even exceed some X570 motherboards available right now.
 For a Ryzen 7 CPU, you could stick to a good B450 motherboard like the MSI B450 Tomahawk.

 Q: I see fans on the new X570 motherboards.
 Will they be noisy?
 Can I get an X570 motherboard with passive cooling instead of active cooling?

 A: No, they are surprisingly silent most of the time.
 In fact, during most of my tests, the fans barely even spun up.
 Unless you’re stretching the limits of the board by beginning to saturate all that PCI-E 4.0 bandwidth, I don’t expect the fans to spin much at all.